 210.8 Board Meeting Agenda 212 Closed Sessions

-Generally, board meetings will be open meetings, unless a closed session or exempt meeting is provided for by law.
-The board will hold a closed session or exempt meeting in the situations stated below.
+Generally, board meetings will be open meetings, unless a closed session is provided for by law.

-The minutes and the tape recording will restate the motion made in the open meeting, the roll call vote, the members present, and the time the closed session began and ended.
-The tape recordings and the written minutes will be kept for one year from the date of the meeting.
-Real estate related minutes and tapes will be made public after the real estate transaction is completed.
+The minutes and recording will restate the motion made in the open meeting, the roll call vote, the members present, and the time the closed session began and ended.
+The recordings and the written minutes will be kept for one year from the date of the meeting.
+Real estate related minutes and recordings will be made public after the real estate transaction is completed.

-The detailed minutes and tape recording will be sealed and will not be public records open to public inspection.
-The minutes and tape recording will only be opened upon court order in an action to enforce the requirements of the open meetings law.
-The board has complete discretion as to whom may be present at a closed session.
+The detailed minutes recording will be sealed and will not be public records open to public inspection.
+The minutes recording will only be available to board members or opened upon court or administrative order in an action to enforce the requirements of the open meetings law.
+The board has complete discretion as to whom may be present at a closed session, but generally closed sessions will be limited to the board, a recording secretary and the superintendent if indicated.
+The board has discretion to nominate the board secretary or any board member to serve as recording secretary for the closed session.

 Cross Reference: 208 Ad Hoc Committees